-If you’re looking for another diverse YA fantasy read, give this one a shot!
+If you’re looking for another diverse option in the best YA fantasy books, give this one a shot!
 I haven’t read it yet myself but I’ve seen positive reviews across the board and I’m hoping to find it at my library soon.

 Two best friends navigate high school together; one trying to hide her siren powers and the other dealing with literal demons from her past.
 When a siren is murdered, Tavia accidentally unleashes her siren voice at the worst possible moment.
 They must rely on their unbreakable bond of friendship to survive.

 Among The Beasts and Briars by Ashley Poston

 Ashley Poston is known for her YA fairy tale retellings, so I cannot wait to read her take on making this list of best YA fantasy books.
 Cerys lives in a kingdom where there is no hunger, war, or disease.
 But she carries with her a piece of the magic from the surrounding forests.

 When a new queen is crowned, the threats from the forest start to creep in on the oasis.
 Cerys must face the dangers, secrets, and untapped magic to find the Lady of the Forest and beg for her help in saving the kingdom.

-Are there any books you would add to this list of the best YA fantasy books?
+Are there any YA fantasy books you would add to this list of the best YA fantasy books?